smart-data-lake/getting-started/presentation/lecture_notes.md

 <!--
 - emphasize that this is and interactive course, motivate for questions
-- ice breaker, largest amount of data sources or tables you worked with in a single project
 - provide lecture afterwards
--->
+- largest commands we past in the chat
+- ask to follow along and try yourself, no intensive development today, but goal to use the framework by yourself

+- ice breaker, largest amount of data sources or tables you worked with in a single project -->

 ## Goal